rivue/Gamified-Study-Tool/README.md

             2) other resources button where other youtube videos / articles are researched in relation to the topic (grab the resources based on content, not necessarily the name of the section)

         - make a constants file for discord links, twitter / x links, any backend urls, etc...
+            - make it available for both frontend and backend
         - for short answer, 1) make it one word (for now) and most importantly 2) make sure the exact word is in the other side of the card
         - look into adding a resizable area somewhere in your site (like how turbo learn has it) but like people can't change it